jimpalompa/OpenCore-Asus-Z170i-Pro-Gaming/README.md

-# OpenCore Asus Z170i Pro Gaming
+# OpenCore Asus Z170i Pro Gaming + Gigabyte RX 580
 An OpenCore EFI for Asus Z170i Pro Gaming mini-ITX motherboard, with Skylake processor.
 See compatible macOS versions in my releases.
 I'm using this build as a server.
 It is my third hackintosh build so far.

 Though this is a ready to use EFI, it is for my own system, so **use at your own risk**.
 I truly recommend everyone to read [Dortania's OpenCore install guide](https://dortania.github.io/OpenCore-Install-Guide/).
 It's comprehensive, but take your time and have patience, there are no shortcuts to a perfect build.